mjg123/jbang-qotd/README.md

 # Horsing around with jbang

 This repo was created during a stream (YouTube link soon) where I took my first look at [jbang](https://jbang.dev).
 It contains a single java source file which can be used as a shell script.
-The script fetches the quote of the day from [https://quotes.rest/qod](https://quotes.rest/qod]) and prints it to STDOUT.
+The script fetches the quote of the day from [https://quotes.rest/qod](https://quotes.rest/qod]) and prints it to STDOUT. (note that this API has a rate-limit of 10 requests per hour).

 ## How to run it